duckyquang/luno.ai/README.md

 ## Model Details

 ### Model Architecture
-Provide a description of the model architecture (e.g., CNN, RNN, Transformer).

-Example:
 ```
-This AI is built using the GPT-3 architecture, which is a transformer-based model optimized for NLP tasks such as text generation and comprehension.
+This AI is built using the GPT-4o architecture, which is a transformer-based model optimized for NLP tasks such as text generation and comprehension.
 ```

-### Pre-trained Models
-Link to any pre-trained models you are using or offer instructions on how to download them.

 ---